 Washington admits, though, that the challenge of getting to herd immunity while overcoming historical hesitancy is an uphill battle.
 In the struggle to vaccinate Blacks and Latinos and South Jersey, the numbers continue to plague local and state health officials.

-In Atlantic County, Latinos make up 17% of the populations and Blacks 13%.
+In Atlantic County, Blacks make up 13% of the populations and Latinos make up 17%.
 Those numbers are much greater in Atlantic City, where Blacks and Latinos make up the majority of the population.
-Yet, as of Thursday, March 18, 6% of those receiving vaccinations so far are Black and 6% are Latino.
+Yet, as of Thursday, March 18, 6% of those receiving vaccinations so far are Black and another 6% are Latino.

-Cumberland County, which Latinos make up more than a quarter of the population, is doing the best in vaccinating the Latin American community with 12% of the population getting at least one shot.
-Eight percent of Blacks in Cumberland has received a shot, also a statistical high.
+Cumberland County, where Latinos make up more than a quarter of the population, is doing its best in vaccinating the Latin American community, with 12% of the population getting at least one shot.
+8% of Blacks in Cumberland County have received a shot, also a statistical high.
 African Americans make up 18% of the population there.

 The Numbers